AhmedEhab2022/heart-disease-prediction/README.md

 ## Overview

 This project aims to analyze, preprocess, and model the UCI Heart Disease dataset using supervised and unsupervised machine learning techniques.
-The workflow includes data cleaning, feature engineering, dimensionality reduction (PCA), feature selection, model training, evaluation, and hyperparameter tuning.
+The workflow includes data cleaning, dimensionality reduction (PCA), feature selection, model training, evaluation, and hyperparameter tuning.
 The project is organized for reproducibility and ease of experimentation.

 ## Project Structure